mloubout/CvxCompress/README.md

 # CvxCompres library
-This CvxCompress functionality is extracted from the FD modeling module by Thor Johnsen.
+This CvxCompress was originally authored by Thor Johnsen.

 # Building
 ## GCC